carnivalmobile/carnival-autosign-aws-puppet/README.md

 * The instance `Name` tag matches the requested cert name, AND

-* There is only one `Name` tag with the server name, AND

 * Administrator-selected trusted facts baked into the cert match tags on the instance.
 Eg you may wish to match `environment` or `role` or some other attribute used to categorize the servers, AND